IBS and the Coronavirus (COVID-19) – What You Need To Know

 We all know none of us drinks enough water.
 And if you get sick you can easily dehydrate.
 But what if you need more than water to deal with more significant dehydration?

 In this article we talk all about which hydration products are safe to consume if you are following the low FODMAP diet.
+You can always count on a low FODMAP certified option such as Ceralyte.

 Order Your Low FODMAP Meals to Be Delivered